 James leads the Firm’s Data Protection and Privacy team where his knowledge and experience on contentious matters assists clients when dealing with regulatory intervention and investigations.

 James contentious practice encompasses a wide range of matters within the disputes context which typically have an international slant.
 He has been involved in disputes across various sectors and industries with clients including financial services and other regulated entities, global gaming companies and multinational corporate entities.
-Within this context James regularly advises on matters relating to jurisdiction, recognition and enforcement of foreign judgments, injunctive relief and other interim remedies and applications.
+Within this context James is regularly instructed to advise and appear as Counsel on matters relating to jurisdiction challenges, enforcement of foreign judgments, injunctive relief and other interim applications as well as full trials.